2018-06-14 | Media

 The report included a letter supposedly sent May 3 by Uzbek Deputy Foreign Minister Abdujabar Abduvakhitov to US Ambassador to Uzbekistan Pamela Spratlen.

-In the English-language message -- which Uzbek officials say was forged -- Abduvakhitov cites his country's National Security Service (SNB) as saying that there are "almost" 5,000 IS terrorists in Surxondaryo Province, Uzbekistan.
+In the English-language message -- which Uzbek officials say was forged -- Abduvakhitov cites his country's State Security Service (SGB) as saying that there are "almost" 5,000 IS terrorists in Surxondaryo Province, Uzbekistan.

 Abduvakhitov supposedly asks for "clarification on parameters for interaction between special and security services of our countries".

 "The [letter] clearly carries [Tashkent's] rebuke of Washington, which is losing control over the situation in Afghanistan, leading to a growth of terrorism in neighbouring countries," wrote Ostroumov, an elusive figure whose byline appears only on the Russkaya Vesna site.

 Although Uzbek authorities have not officially commented on the validity of the letter, a source in Uzbekistan's Foreign Ministry told Caravanserai on condition of anonymity that "it is a clear forgery".

 "Anyone who is familiar with the document flow in the Ministry of Foreign Affairs of Uzbekistan can realise that this document was not prepared in that agency.
 They are formulated completely differently," the source told Caravanserai.